AmourDeMai/DashMark/README.md

 ## To Run

 1. Download the repository
-2. Run index.html
+2. Run `index.html`
-3. Upload Markdown
+3. Upload Markdown into the page
 4. Your browser will automatically download a formatted HTML version of your Markdown documentation